krlvi/bostats2/README.md

 Scrapes hemnet.se for apartment sale prices **per square meter**.
 Produces the following output:
 1. A table price per square meter 50th, 75th and 90th percentiles for each month.
-2. A frequency prices per square meter frequency diagram for the whole time period.
+2. A frequencies histogram of prices per square meter for the whole time period.

 Like [bostats](https://github.com/krlvi/bostats) but in Go instead of Clojure, faster, and it actually works.